PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 <img alt="Image form data" src="./images/image_form_data.png">
 </div>

-When you upload a file as a part of the form request, Pipedream saves it to a Pipedream-owned [Amazon S3 bucket](https://aws.amazon.com/s3/), generating a [signed URL](https://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html) that allows you to access to that file for up to 1 hour.
-After 1 hour, the signed URL will be invalidated, and the file will be deleted.
+When you upload a file as a part of the form request, Pipedream saves it to a Pipedream-owned [Amazon S3 bucket](https://aws.amazon.com/s3/), generating a [signed URL](https://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html) that allows you to access to that file for up to 30 minutes.
+After 30 minutes, the signed URL will be invalidated, and the file will be deleted.

 Within the `image` property of `event.body`, you'll see the value of this URL in the `url` property, along with the `filename` and `mimetype` of the file.
 Within your workflow, you can download the file, or pass the URL to a third party system to handle, and more.